SodiumZH/NFF-Girls/unused/docs_api_en.md

 Befriend Mobs system is intended to help modders easily create features of befriending (or taming) mobs and friendly mobs despite their type hierarchy.

-For example, vanilla tamable mobs (e.g. wolf) inherit `TamableMob` class (except horse and variants).
-If you want to make hostile mobs (e.g. Zombie) friendly or tamed, only using vanilla API it may become complex, and Befriended Mobs system is designed to simplify this.

-You can easily create a subclass of Zombie (or anything else extends Mob) with Befriended Mobs  without using any vanilla TamableMob interfaces, and without considering about the type hierarchy of the existing mobs.
+For example, vanilla tamable mobs (e.g. wolf) inherit `TamableAnimal` class (except horse and variants).
+If you want to make hostile mobs (e.g. Zombie) friendly or tamed, only using vanilla API it may become complex, and Befriend Mobs system is designed to help on this.
+You can easily create a subclass of Zombie (or anything else extends Mob) with Befriended Mobs without using any vanilla `TamableMob` interfaces.